gboehl/pynare/README.rst

 **NOTE:** This is at a very early stage and not well-tested (and not tested at all on Windows).
 You are very welcome to give comments via the `bug tracker <https://github.com/gboehl/pynare/issues>`_.
 For now there is no live updating in the Jupyter Notebook, but information will be parsed after the calculation is finished.
 The reason is that it seems non-trivial to redirect printed matlab output (actual print output via ``ctypes``\ ) to Notebook cells while at the same time multiprocessing is not doing great in the Notebook.

-For fellow linux users (and probably mac users as well), this also provieds a script to execute ``dynare`` from comand line.
+For fellow linux users (and probably mac users as well), this also provides a script to execute ``dynare`` from comand line.

 - Source: https://github.com/gboehl/pynare